-Robert W. Conn is President and Chief Executive Officer of The Kavli Foundation and Zable Professor and Dean, Emeritus, of the Jacobs School of Engineering at UC San Diego.
-Dr. Conn is widely recognized for his academic achievements and leadership in education and research and for his experience in the private sector.
-He began his academic career at the University of Wisconsin-Madison in 1970 where he became Professor of Engineering Physics, served as founding director of the University’s Fusion Technology Institute and held the Romnes Faculty Chair.
-Dr. Conn moved to UCLA as Professor of Engineering and Applied Science in 1980 and in 1986 he led the formation of UCLA’s Institute of Plasma and Fusion Research and became its first director.
+Dr. Conn is recognized for his academic achievements, his leadership in education, research, and science philanthropy, and his experience in the private sector.
+He began his academic career at the University of Wisconsin-Madison where he became Romnes Faculty Professor of Engineering Physics, co-founded the University’s Fusion Technology Institute and served as the Institute's first director.
+He moved to UCLA where he founded and led its Institute of Plasma and Fusion Research.

 Dr. Conn has been a leading researcher in plasma physics, fusion energy, energy policy and materials science.
-He pioneered, beginning in the early 1970’s, the study of fusion systems as potential power reactors, identifying the major physics and engineering challenges facing the development of practical fusion energy.
+He pioneered, beginning in the 1970’s, the study of potential fusion power reactors, identifying the major physics and engineering challenges facing the development of practical fusion energy.
 His theoretical and experimental research focused on plasma physics, the plasma boundary layer, surface science and chemical physics.
 He was elected to the National Academy of Engineering in 1987 for his pioneering research contributions to the fields of plasma physics and fusion energy.

-Dr. Conn’s experience in the private sector includes co-founding Plasma & Materials Technologies, Inc. in 1986, a company that developed etching and thin film deposition equipment used to manufacture semiconductors.
-PMT had its initial public offering on NASDAQ in 1995.
-He served on the Board of Directors of Intersil Corporation (NASDAQ:ISIL) from 2000 to 2015, and from 2002 to 2008 was a Managing Director at Enterprise Partners Venture Capital (EPVC).
-EPVC is a La Jolla-based VC firm specializing in early-stage high tech and life science companies.
-He led investments in early-stage high technology companies, serving on the boards of those private companies.
+Dr. Conn’s experience in the private sector includes co-founding Plasma & Materials Technologies, Inc. (PMT), a company that developed etching and thin film deposition equipment used to manufacture semiconductors.
+PMT had an initial public offering on NASDAQ and was later acquired.
+He has served on the Boards of public companies in the semiconductor space, and from 2002 to 2008 was a Managing Director at Enterprise Partners Venture Capital (EPVC), where he led investments in early stage high tech and IT companies.